radian628/slide-merger-tool/README.md

 - If you're trying to merge PDFs from a page where PDF links are directly embedded into it, use `smt-raw.js`.
 - If you're trying to merge PDFs from files hosted on Canvas, use `smt-canvas.js`.
 - If you're trying to merge _web pages_ hosted on Canvas, use `smt-canvas-pages.js`.

+## PRs Welcome!

+Have a format that you wanna merge that isn't being handled by the tool currently?
+Have a suggestion for how to improve existing scripts? **Make a PR or open an issue!**